Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/01_introduction.rst

 Implementation
 ##############

-When compiled, functions are separate blocks of reusable machine code.
-Calling a function could be thought as just a jump instruction, but this is not enough.
-Unlike conditional statements and loops, functions do not jump ahead - they jump to separate blocks of instructions.
-Function calls are subexpressions within other code, so when a function finishes (returns) it must jump back to the place from where it was called.
+Conditional statements and loops are jumps ahead/behind in machine code.
+Because compiled functions are separate blocks of reusable machine code, there must be 2 jumps for each function: one in (the call instruction), one out (the return instruction).
+The same function can be called from different places so it also needs to know where to jump back when it returns - the execution should continue in the place where the function was called.

 When a function is called, the place where it should return is pushed onto the *stack*.
 This data is also accompanied by function arguments (unless the compiler decided to pass them through registers).
 Stack is a special memory region where function-local data is stored.
 Simplified diagram: